orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-Not traversal, but collapse of local connectivity to determine "next" steps.
+Not traversal, but collapse of local connectivity to determine "next" steps. ; until current pointer holds something we're looking for.

 ---